 As Mike’s career progressed, he started advancing his abilities as a camera movement specialist.
 Starting out as a MoVI Operator, Mike started using camera stabilizer gimbals once they became available for filmmakers.
 This was a huge game changer.
 In 2012, Mike started piloting multi-rotor drones, taking cinema cameras to the skies.
 He had been flying RC helicopters and RC fixed-wing planes since his teen years.
 With his filmmaking experience and his eye for cinematography, this keeps the aerial team in sync, capturing the best possible cinematic shots.

 Drones are extremely versatile because they travel in 3d space.
-James also helps provide creative options for the director/DP so that the most epic and cinematic imagery can be captured.
+Ryan also helps provide creative options for the director/DP so that the most epic and cinematic imagery can be captured.

 There are three sides to creating the best possible aerial imagery.

 - Lens Choice: Once camera blocking is determined, a focal length needs to be decided on.
-With all of the years as a DP, James will provide professional advice with which lens would be best to shoot with.
+With Ryan’s experience on set as a 1st AC in the camera department, he provides professional advice with which lens would be best to shoot with.

 - Keeping all people safe